newtonjgaliza/myanimelist-crawler/README.md

 ***

-# How to use User Daataset Generator
+# How to use User Dataset Generator

 This script can be used to download user dataset from [**Myanimelist**](https://myanimelist.net/) using an API, [**Kuristina**](https://github.com/TimboKZ/kuristina).